samgd1031/wordlebot/README.md

 * **guild**: The unique discord ID for the guild in which the wordle result was posted.
 * **channel**: The unique discord ID for the channel in which the wordle result was posted.

 If a user posts the same wordle result to multiple channels, a new entry will be appended to the list of guilds/channels.
-This way, daily rankings can be separated into servers (results in one guild/server won't affect another)
+This way, daily rankings can be separated into servers (results in one guild/server won't $^{shouldn't}$ affect another's)

-### Player All-Time Stats (TODO)
+### Player All-Time Stats (TODO, not currently implemented)

 * **\_id**: A unique identifier
 * **player**: An object with the following fields: